40 Days of Postpartum

 The Imperative of Rest: Why Slowing Down Matters

 The cultural narrative around postpartum recovery often emphasises speed and resilience—the pressure to "bounce back," to resume normal activities, to prove that motherhood hasn't diminished your capacity.
 Ignore those pushing that narrative.
 It is not only unrealistic, but also counterproductive.
-Recent postpartum research consistently demonstrates that mothers who prioritise genuine rest during the first 40 days experience better physical recovery, lower rates of postpartum depression and anxiety, and greater long-term wellbeing.
+RRest and appropriate support are important parts of recovery after birth.
+Rather than treating recovery as a race, these early weeks can be an opportunity to reduce unnecessary demands and give the body time to heal.

-Rest during this period isn't indulgence; it's medicine.
-When you allow yourself to rest, your body naturally allocates energy toward healing rather than maintaining activity.
-Your immune system strengthens.
-Your nervous system down-regulates from the intensity of labour and birth.
-Your mental health stabilises as your body produces the neurochemicals necessary for emotional resilience.
+Rest during this period isn't indulgence; it's an important part of recovery.
+When you allow yourself time to rest, your body naturally allocates energy toward healing rather than maintaining activity.

 This means that social obligations, visitor schedules, and the pressure to entertain should genuinely take a back seat.
 Your guests will have their moment to meet your baby—but that moment is not now.
 Now is for you, your partner, and your newborn.
 Close the curtains.
 Silence your phone.
 Let the dishes wait.
 Decline the invitations with grace and without apology.
 The people who love you will understand; those who don't are revealing something important about their priorities, not yours.